 Applicants to the Lockheed Martin STEM Scholarship Program must meet the following eligibility requirements:

-- U.S. Citizens
+- U.S. citizen

 Selection of Recipients

-Selection of recipients is made by Scholarship America.
-In no instance does any officer or employee of Lockheed Martin play a part in the selection.
+- Selection of recipients is made by Scholarship America; in no instance does any officer or employee of Lockheed Martin play a part in the selection.
 All applicants agree to accept the decision as final.